Al-arug/lt2212-v20-a1/README.md

 Part1:

-I outputs and save all the files' contents in a one string corpus, and in a dictionary in the same loop.
+I output and save all the files' contents in a one string corpus, and in a dictionary in the same loop.
 The dictionary contains all the files as keys, with the file content's as the values.
 The count all the occurrences of the words in the corpus to determine which words to include in the dataframe, if their count is more than n times.
 Then I iterate through the dict one by own using the index position of the files in data frame: [position,"classes"]+"/"+B.loc[position,"files"]], and count the occurrence of each word in the given file.
 The data is lowered, and I have not removed punctuation and numbers, so non-alphabetic characters will appear in the data frame.

 Part2 :